 - Continued expansion of student housing inventory and support.
 See also Student Housing and Hospitality Services.

-See Rental Housing for more information on housing support.
+Please visit Housing & Relocation Services for more information on housing support programs.

 HAP implementation update: five-year review (2012-2017)